How to Cope with Sudden Illness or Disability

-Naturally you cannot cure your illness or disability but you can learn how to live your live to the best - that is how to relieve your symptoms in the best possible way.
+Naturally, you cannot cure your illness or disability but can learn how to live your life to the best - that is, how to relieve your symptoms in the best possible way.

-There is so much you can do to help yourself feel better.
-We are all different and not every remedy or therapy will help everybody with the same health problem.
-Take for example allergies - they all work on the same principle when the body starts to defend itself against substances which are normally not harmful, yet the symptoms can be so different ranging from runny nose, itchy or weepy eyes, sneezing, rushes, eczema and digestive problems to name the few.
+You can do much to help yourself feel better.
+We are all different, and not every remedy or therapy will help everybody with the same health problem.
+For example, allergies - all work on the same principle when the body starts to defend itself against substances that are normally not harmful.
+Yet, the symptoms can be so different, ranging from runny nose, itchy or weepy eyes, sneezing, rashes, eczema, and digestive problems, to name a few.
 It is therefore understandable that some remedies will work for some but not for others.
-A lot of people have said they tried so many remedies or therapies and nothing ever worked.
-Some therapies take longer to kick in and it is important to be patient and observe the changes, which are happening to your body.
+Many people have tried many remedies or therapies, but nothing ever worked.
+Some therapies take longer to kick in, and it is important to be patient and observe the changes happening to your body.
 Often the most effective self-help techniques are the easiest ones.
-Think for example of the time when you try to imagine throwing all your negative thoughts and all your pain into the bin and getting rid of them.
-This is known as a visualization technique and you can imagine almost anything you wish; you can let your imagination work.
-Imagine yourself being strong, as a leader, as someone who can make it to the top of the mountain.
-Or think of yourself lying on the beach, sunbathing and the sun's energy traveling into each part of your body making you feel warm and energized.
-You might be amazed that by imagining it you can actually get all the benefits of it happening in real life.
-You could also consider autogenic training, where you will learn to relax and it might even help you go to sleep if you are experiencing problems with your sleep.
+Think, for example, of the time when you try to imagine throwing all your negative thoughts and all your pain into the bin and getting rid of them.
+This is known as a visualization technique; you can imagine almost anything you wish and let your imagination work.
+Imagine yourself being strong, a leader, and someone who can make it to the top of the mountain.
+Or think of yourself lying on the beach, sunbathing, and the sun's energy traveling into each part of your body, making you feel warm and energized.
+You might be amazed that by imagining it, you can get all the benefits of it happening in real life.
+You could also consider autogenic training, where you will learn to relax, and it might even help you go to sleep if you are experiencing problems with your sleep.

-Try and find something that you enjoy, develop an interest or a hobby.
-You might enjoy a good story or just a cup of tea can be nicely spent just on your own.
-It is much easier to work hard at achieving something for which others will say well done.
-It is much harder accepting that because of your illness nobody will say well done for something you really wanted to achieve but could not.
+Try and find something you enjoy, develop an interest or a hobby.
+You might enjoy a good story, or just a cup of tea can be nicely spent on your own.
+Working hard to achieve something others will say well is much easier.
+It is much harder accepting that because of your illness; nobody will say well done for something you wanted to achieve but could not.
 Nobody will praise you for coping with your illness so say it yourself each day.

 "Well done for coping so well."

-Praise yourself for any little achievement of the day no matter how small.
-If it helps put your favorite poem on the wall or any positive quotes to remind you every time you pass that place
+Praise yourself for any little day achievement, no matter how small.
+If it helps, put your favorite poem on the wall or any positive quotes to remind you every time you pass that place.

 Were you more positive today than yesterday?
 Then I would like to congratulate you.
 I send praise to all of you.